v1ct0r/Kommunicate-Web-SDK/README.md

 ## release-* branches
-*release-** is a set of branches which are canditates for merging into master (*production*) and tested at *staging* server Accepts pull-requests from *develop* branch.
+*release-** is a set of branches which are canditates for merging into master (*production*) and tested at *staging* server Accepts pull-requests from *develop* branch

 ## develop branch
 *develop* is the main branch for development and deployment to *demo* server (former custom-rich-cards).